LilyPad Simple Power Hookup Guide

 Battery JST Connector

 The Simple Power is designed to work with 3.7V lipo batteries.
-In order to connect the battery to the board, there should be a female JST connector on the battery you would like to use.
-Check out a list of compatible batteries here.
+In order to connect the battery to the board, there should be a female JST connector on the battery.

 These sew taps are the connection points from where the power to your circuit will flow.
 The positive terminal outputs 3.7V, and the negative terminal is the ground (GND) connection.